 How will my care change if I am a patient of a PCMH practice?

 Patients who have a PCMH doctor will get quality care and should notice a few differences.
-Here’s an example: If you come to our Center and our doctors decide you need to see a specialist (heart doctor, lung doctor, etc.), physical therapist, home health services, respiratory therapist or any other medical provider, you can do so.
+Here’s an example: If you come to our Center and our provider decides you need to see a specialist (heart doctor, lung doctor, etc.), physical therapist, home health services, respiratory therapist or any other medical provider, you can do so.
 What’s the difference?
-The difference is that OUR doctors will be overseeing your treatments, communicating with the specialists or therapists about your progress then your doctor from OUR CENTER will adjust your care and treatment plan as needed.
-This means one doctor oversees your treatment plan, that you don’t fall through the communication cracks, and you get better care overall.
+The difference is that OUR providers will be overseeing your treatments, communicating with the specialists or therapists about your progress then your provider from OUR CENTER will adjust your care and treatment plan as needed.
+This means one provider oversees your treatment plan, that you don’t fall through the communication cracks, and you get better care overall.

 What does it mean for you?